Frequently asked Questions

 How can I transfer an abbreviation set from one computer to another one?

 If you wish to use Typinator on more than one computer, we suggest using Dropbox for sharing your abbreviation sets among the computers.
 In this way, all changes you make on one computer are automatically synchronized to all other computers.
-For instructions about how to set up Typinator with Dropbox, see Typinator's User's Guide (click the "?" button in the Typinator window to access the document), section "The Sets folder".
+For instructions about how to set up Typinator with Dropbox, see "Sync Typinator sets with Dropbox".

 Important Notice: For a reliable synchronization with Dropbox it's important that the Sets Folder is set as "Make offline available" on every Mac (right click on your sets folder in your Dropbox and select "Make offline available").